We are now enrolling children for the Fall! Please see Enrolment page for details.

 At Rowan Tree Preschool, we strive to create a warm and inviting space in which your children can learn and grow.
 Large, south-facing windows allow the natural light to shine in all day.
 Our classroom has a gathering area for the children to come together for singing and storytelling.
-Stories can also be found in Gnome land, where a miniature community of animals and gnomes live together and work hard to help each other.
+Stories can also be found in animal land, where a miniature community of animals and gnomes live together and work hard to help each other.
 In our craft corner children gather to paint, model with clay, create collage, make beading crafts, and work on seasonal art.
-A daily nature walk to the local parks is also an important component of the day, and the children love to observe the seasonal and daily changes around them as they walk and explore.
+A daily nature walk to the local park is also an important component of the day, and the children love to observe the seasonal and daily changes around them as they walk and explore.
 There is a seasonal nature table in the classroom for the objects that the children find during our walks.
-Once we are back from our walk, the children eagerly gather for lunch, which is also a popular time for socializing and dialogue.
-The children love to be able to use their imaginations during free play and will engage in their own made up stories and adventures about animals and people and the relationships between them.
+Once we are back from our walk, the children eagerly gather for lunch, which is also a popular time for singing and conversation.
+The children are given many opportunities for self-directed play, which builds resilience, confidence and strengthens communication and socialization skills.

 Our Morning Song:Good morning dear Earth